Sitecore/developer-portal/data/markdown/pages/downloads/Sitecore_CLI/index.md

 ---
-title: "Sitecore CLI"
+title: 'Sitecore CLI'
-description: "The Sitecore CLI provides an entry point for interactive and automated command-line interaction with a Sitecore instance, including commands for pulling and synchronizing serialized Sitecore items."
+description: 'The Sitecore CLI provides an entry point for interactive and automated command-line interaction with a Sitecore instance, including commands for pulling and synchronizing serialized Sitecore items.'
 origin: https://dev.sitecore.net/Downloads/Sitecore_CLI.aspx
 ---